opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 *Example 1*: Find the least common values in a field

-To find the least common value of gender:
+To find the least common values of gender:

 ```sql
 search source=accounts | rare gender;